 Description

-A very early example of a hydraulic ram house to a private estate, an extremely rare building type, built in matching style to the main house and water tower with which it is functionally related.
+This building is a very early example of a hydraulic ram house for a private estate and is an extremely rare type of building, designed to match the style of the main house and water tower with which it is functionally connected.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.